 Leopard

 Present throughout the biosphere.
-Mostly nocturnal; rarely seen by trekkers but tracks are frequently observed.
+Mostly nocturnal; rarely seen by trekkers but tracks are occasionally observed.

 🦅